 My desire to want to offer people an opportunity to have tailor-made therapy that is based on individual needs and for as long as the individual needs it led me to set up a private practice.

 Recent further training:

-Understanding how our early relationships shape our later relationships and how trauma / emotional neglect impact individuals both emotionally & from a physiological point of view are my specialist interests and spend a lot of my time reading on the latest developments in treatment.
+Understanding how our early relationships shape our later relationships and how trauma / emotional neglect impact individuals both emotionally & from a physiological point of view are my specialist interests and spend a lot of my time learning & reading on the latest developments in treatment.

 Some of the most recent training I have attended are: